 In our last piece - What Is Marketing Automation And Why Should You Care? - we went over the basics of automation, how big businesses like Amazon use automation to generate billions of dollars each year and how you can apply the same principles for your business.

-We thought it would make sense then to talk next about some simple, effective campaigns any B2B business can setup to seriously improve the way they carry out some of the key functions of their business.
+We thought it would make sense then to talk next about some simple, effective and successful B2B campaigns any business can setup to seriously improve the way they carry out some of the key functions of their business.

-On that note, I’ve broken down the campaigns below by the three key areas: nurture leads, close deals and support customers.
+On that note, I’ve broken down the types of marketing automation campaigns below by the three key areas: nurture leads, close deals and support customers.

 Automation for Lead Nurturing